-Welcome to the fourth volume of Relevant Rhetoric: A New Journal of Rhetorical Studies.
+Welcome to the fifth volume of Relevant Rhetoric: A New Journal of Rhetorical Studies.
 Each submission is carefully peer reviewed by members of the Editorial Board.
-This volume’s essays are truly excellent.
+We received more submissions than ever for this issue.
+Thank you for your submissions and for your support.
+This volume includes a variety of interesting and relevant analyses.
 For submission information, please visit the relevant tab from the menu above.
-Enjoy the essays in Volume 4, just click on the title to read the article (it will open in a new window as a .pdf file).
+Enjoy the essays in Volume 5, just click on the title to read the article (it will open in a new window as a .pdf file).

 Please note: this site and the essays are best viewed in Internet Explorer or Chrome.